Buying a diamond can be an important (and expensive) event, but it can be confusing.

 Gem and jewelry expert Antoinette Matlins offers advice to help you buy a beautiful quality diamond that without blowing your budget.
 She helps you juggle the elements of a diamond ring and its setting to create the perfect engagement ensemble.
 Read her interview for important diamond buying advice and insight.

-How do you suggest an inexperienced person start shopping for a diamond engagement ring?
+Question: How should an inexperienced person shop for a diamond engagement ring?

 Ms. Matlins: Cut is the most important factor affecting a diamond's beauty and cost, and can also affect its durability.